Reorienting-to-Recovery/R2Rscenarios/README.md

 * 5: Increase rearing survival by 1%
 * 6: Increase migratory survival by 1%
 * 7: Increase prespawn survival by 1%
+* 8: Increase growth by moving up 1 category in bioenergetic transition (ex: med to high)
+* 9: Increase hatchery releases 1%
+* 10: Move hatchery releases to bay 1%
+* 11: Move hatchery releases to ocean 1%
+* 12: Set harvest to only hatchery
+* 13: Set harvest to only river

 For more information run `?load_scenario` in the console.